 - We process from 9am to 3pm, Mondays to Fridays except holidays.
 If we receive your payment before 12 noon, you can come back to pick it up from 3 pm to 5pm same working day; otherwise pick it up from 3 pm to 5pm next business day.
 Bring your Official Receipt.

 - If you cannot personally pick up your document, your representative must bring the original receipt along with a signed authorization letter, a photocopy of your valid identification card.
 We impose a No Official Receipt, No Document Release Policy whether you or your representative picks it up.

-- For your ease and convenience, you can have your notarized documents sent by mail for a minimal mailing fee of $7 in cash, cashier’s check or US Postal Money Order or bring a return envelope that is either the US Postal Service (USPS) Priority Mail envelope (size: legal or 12-1/2″ x 9-1/2″) that is self-addressed with postage prepaid .
+- Bring your own or use the USPS Priority Mail Flat Rate Envelope (or Box if you have really thick documents) that is self-addressed and postage prepaid as the return envelope when you want the documents mailed.
+Check the USPS webpage about priority mail here: USPS PRIORITY MAIL WEBPAGE .
 Provided that you comply with requirements, it may take 5 to 7 working days for you to receive your documents depending on when the USPS or Courier service sends out the documents.